 Go immediately either to this site's new vDos-based vDosWP system or to the older DOSBox-based WP-64 system.
 You probably not need look at any other page on this site other than these two.

-WordPerfect for DOS will run on any modern Windows-based computer, but it may require one of the two systems listed immediately above.
-If you use WordPerfect for DOS for your daily work, you should try to buy a computer with 32-bit Windows installed so that WP can run in a window, rather than in one of the systems listed immediately above.
+WordPerfect for DOS will run on any modern Windows-based computer, but it may require one of the two special systems mentioned immediately above.
+If you use WordPerfect for DOS for your daily work, you should try to buy a computer with 32-bit Windows installed so that WP can run in a window, rather than in one of the systems mentioned above.
 You may need to search for a vendor who supplies such machines (start with Lenovo).

-This site provides methods for running WordPerfect for DOS on 64-bit versions of Windows, including Windows 7 and Windows 8.
+This site provides methods for running WordPerfect for DOS on 64-bit versions of Windows, including Windows 7, 8, and 10.
 This site recommends that you use one of two special systems devised for this site that make this possible: either the new vDos-based vDosWP system or the older DOSBox-based WP-64 system.
 Information about other methods of running WordPerfect for DOS under 64-bit Windows may also be found on this site.

-Note: It makes absolutely no difference whether you have a Pro or Basic or Home or Ultimate or Enterprise or any other specific subtype of Windows XP, Vista, or Windows 7 or 8; WordPerfect for DOS will run equally well on Pro, Basic, Home, or any other variety of Windows XP, and equally well on any variety of Vista, or any variety of Windows 7, and any variety of Windows 8 for Intel-based computers only.
+Note: It makes absolutely no difference whether you have a Pro or Basic or Home or Ultimate or Enterprise or any other specific subtype of Windows XP, Vista, or Windows 7, 8, or 10; WordPerfect for DOS will run equally well on Pro, Basic, Home, or any other variety of Windows.
 However, it is far more trouble to run WordPerfect for DOS on 64-bit versions of Windows than on 32-bit versions.

 This site provides methods for running WordPerfect for DOS on Macintosh computers.
 You do not have to give up WordPerfect for DOS if you switch to a Mac.
 See this site's method for running WordPerfect for DOS under OS X.